piotr-yuxuan/chinese-huawen/README.md

 This document shows neither [evolution](documents/Documentation/Work trail.md) of available features and foreseen bugs to be added nor technical details which can be found both in folder [documentation](documents/Documentation).

-> Pour voir le dépôt à une date donnée, suivre ce [lien](https://github.com/piotr2b/chinese-huawen/commits/master) ou cliquer sur « commits » à gauche au dessus de la liste des fichiers.

 # Structure

 This repository has been used in different ways.
 It initially hosted a [article recension](documents/Articles recension) whose sources can be found in [bibliography](bibliography/).
 A state of the art was planned to be written but hasn't been born yet.
 However, you could find general introduction to Chinese language structure on the [project site](http://piotr2b.github.io/chinese-huawen/).
-[Documents](documents/) are placed into the eponym folder which also contains the [general documentation](documents/Documentation) of this repository.
-The folder [gephi](gephi/) contains output pictures and Gephi files and [data](data/) comprehends all what looks like a database.
-These two latter folders are used by Java projects stored in [java](java/).
+ * [Documents](documents/) are placed into the eponym folder which also contains the [general documentation](documents/Documentation) of this repository.
+Herein can be found roadmap.
+ * The folder [gephi](gephi/) contains output pictures and Gephi files and [data](data/) comprehends all what looks like a database.
+ * These two latter folders are used by Java projects stored in [java](java/).
 The folder [java/lib](java/lib/) is for hypothetical libraries which couldn't be handle with maven.

 # Getting Started